The text below is from a novel in progress. First draft so there's still plenty of editing that will need to be done before it's "ready."

 A few moments into the experiment and Tesla knew, could feel it in the air, that something had been miscalculated or thrown from alignment.

 Quite frankly, “thrown from alignment” was a vast understatement but Tesla couldn’t know -- or at least wouldn’t know until sometime after the fact -- that the tower superstructure had been jolted with bolts of lightning.
 It was as if Zeus himself had directed the lighting, all 37 of them.
 The reverberations were felt for miles across Long Island Sound and could be heard as far away as New York, but it also stretched across space and time like no other event before it.
-The “Big Bang” is a big deal for those in this dimension -- the dimension where most of this story occurs -- but the experiment at Wardenclyffe was to have a far great implication on the multiverse than even that piddling event.
+The “Big Bang” is a big deal for those in this dimension -- the dimension where most of this story occurs -- but the experiment at Wardenclyffe was to have a far greater implication on the multiverse than even that piddling event.

 Oh, the Big Bang, so many problems with that particular theory, that it hardly warrants a comment at this point in the story.
 It’s so three dimensional!